shlomif/shlomif-tech-diary/twitter-storm-about-joss-whedon-abuse-response.md

 raising a family.

-Even if Joss Whedon was being mean, I'm sure whatever female (or male) warriors and action heroes ([and what I identify as "hackers"](https://www.shlomifish.org/philosophy/culture/my-real-person-fan-fiction/take2/#hacking_and_amateur__vs__conformism_and_professional) - think "bending the rules" like Indiana Jones' gun vs swordmaster scene) can forgive him for that, understanding that he was likely being candid even if tactless, under stress, and lacking delivery.
+Even if Joss Whedon was being mean, I'm sure whatever female (or male) warriors and action heroes ([and what I identify as "hackers"](https://www.shlomifish.org/philosophy/culture/my-real-person-fan-fiction/take2/#hacking_and_amateur__vs__conformism_and_professional) - think "bending the rules" like Indiana Jones' gun vs swordmaster scene) can - forgive him for that, understanding that he was likely being candid even if - tactless, under stress, and lacking delivery.

+Even if they cannot let go emotionally, they should by words and deeds.
+What doesn't kill you make you stronger: https://www.youtube.com/watch?v=7OJZAmRFWEk .
+It's probably all for the best.

 Humanity's quest for [https://en.wiktionary.org/wiki/Reconstruction:Proto-Semitic/%C5%A1al%C4%81m-]("Salaam" / "Shalom")
 which I hypothesise meant "prosperity", "excitement", "enlightenment", "harmony"